ryanchankh/ryanchankh.github.io/_pages/mentorship.md

 ---

 ## Looking for Ambitious Students!
 I would not be here today if I did not have a series of truly amazing and inspiring mentors along the way.
-Since the beginning, my success is largely attributed to the teachers and friends who guided me.
+My currently success is largely attributed to the teachers and friends who guided me conditionally.
 To pay it forward, I am open to mentor young and up-and-coming talents for interesting research projects, as well as struggling students who want some simple life advice.
 To contact me, please reach out via email.

 ### My Teaching and Mentoring Experience